xma711/notebook/math/queuing_theory/README.md

 M/G/1 is a superset of M/M/1.

-Firstly, without proof, we have PASTA (Possion arrivals see time averages).
+Firstly, without proof, we have PASTA (Poisson arrivals see time averages).
-	- it means if arrivals are poisson, then the proportion of time a queueing system spends in a given state pi_i is equal to the proportion pi_i' of the arrivals who observe the system in that state.
+	- it means if arrivals are Poisson, then the proportion of time a queuing system spends in a given state pi_i is equal to the proportion pi_i' of the arrivals who observe the system in that state.
 	- in math, the equation is lim(t->inf) 1/t * INTEGRATE (0 to t) {f(X(s)) ds} = lim(n->inf) 1/n * SUM (0 to n) {f(X(tj-))}, where f is any real bounded function.

 To use PASTA, we need to sub in X(s) and f() with meaningful things.